 The build() method might use settings, options and environment variables from the specified profile and dependencies information from the declared deps_XXX_info objects in the conanfile requirements.
-All that information is saved automatically in the conaninfo.txt and conanbuildinfo.txt files respectively, when you run the conan install command.
-Those files have to be located in the specified --build-folder or in the --install-folder if specified.
+All that information is

 The --configure, --build, --install arguments control which parts of the build() are actually executed.
 They have related conanfile boolean variables should_configure, should_build, should_install, which are True by default, but that will change if some of these arguments are used in the command line.
 The CMake and Meson and AutotoolsBuildEnvironment helpers already use these variables.